 Contrary to popular belief, it is actually commonly used meat protein such as beef, lamb, chicken and eggs that trigger allergic or food intolerant reactions in dogs.
 However, among the grains, wheat is also sometimes an offender.

-We have chosen the three best limited ingredient foods to help you find something right for your pup to try to eliminate the culprit from their diet.
+We have chosen the three best limited ingredient foods and two limited ingredient dog treat options to help you find something right for your pup to try to eliminate the culprit from their diet.
 They each are grain free, and they all have a different novel protein to try so that you can find what works best for your dog.

 1. Natural Balance Limited Ingredient - Sweet Potato & Venison Formula

 The star of the show in this limited ingredient formula is the novel protein venison.
 Because it is rarely used in commercial dog food, few dogs have developed allergies to this protein, although it is still possible that they can be sensitive to it (the only way to know is to try it).

 This is also a grain free dog food, using nutritious sweet potatoes as the primary source of carbohydrates.
 There are no grains in this formula which helps to isolate wheat as an allergen further along in an elimination trial diet.

 Natural Balance has an entire line of limited ingredient dog foods, so if this is not the novel protein you are looking for, check their other formulas that include: Lamb & Brown Rice, Chicken & Sweet Potato, Bison & Sweet Potato, Potato & Duck, and Sweet Potato & Fish.

 At around $2 a pound, this is one of the more budget friendly limited ingredient diets, another reason why we wanted to make sure it made our list of top picks.

 - Fully balanced nutrition from high-quality ingredients.

 - One of the more inexpensive varieties of limited ingredient options on the market.